-Covid 19 coronavirus: Speaker confirms Parliament won't sit until April 28 amid level four lockdown
+Covid 19 coronavirus: Speaker confirms Parliament won't sit until April 28 amid alert level 4 lockdown

 "The witnesses will be interviewed remotely, but all of that will be available to the public."

-He said there will be 11 MPs on the special committee, including five National MPs, an Act MP, three Labour MPs, one NZ First MP and one Green MPs.
+He said there will be 11 MPs on the special committee, including five National MPs, an Act MP, three Labour MPs, one NZ First MP and one Green MP.

-Although Seymour is on the committee he has called the decision to adjourn Parliament "misguided," adding that it was a "partial suspend democracy."
+Although Seymour is on the committee he has called the decision to adjourn Parliament "misguided," adding that it was a "partial suspension of democracy".

 Prime Minister Jacinda Ardern is poised to issue an epidemic notice and invoke the Epidemic Preparedness Act – legislation that gives the Government the ability to change almost any law at the stroke of a pen, Seymour said.